 The Habous Quarter Arches:

-This area is a dream for photography, thanks to its symmetrical arches, carved stone details, and quiet alleys.
-As a result, it offers a more timeless Moroccan look than the busy port area.
+This area is a dream for photography, with symmetrical arches, carved stone details, and quiet alleys throughout the district.
+It also offers a more timeless Moroccan feel than the busy port area.

 El Hank Lighthouse: